Last Updated on December 15, 2023

 VPN’s act as an important layer of protection when using them to connect to the internet .Attackers may be able to grab your data however with the layer of encryption provided by the VPN they wouldn’t be able to read it.
 This ensures means that your email account, banking details and other logins/passwords will be protected.

-Streaming TV Through a VPN
+Streaming TV – is a VPN Really Necessary?

 Many people use a VPN or virtual private network now especially when traveling or online for security reasons, but probably more just to stream their favorite TV shows!
 Most of the websites on the Internet which stream any sort of copyrighted material will filter access based on your physical location.
 So that when you’re travelling often websites you depend on will suddenly become inaccessible..
 When using a VPN, you can pass yourself off as someone else in any country, simply by connecting to a specific server in that country.